topfreegames/flux-gitlab-controller/README.md

 kubectl get secret -o yaml flux-git-deploy
 ```

+You can also set the `gitlab-token` through the GITLAB_TOKEN env variable if you need an extra
+layer of security on provisioning secrets to the controller

 ## What happens if someone removes the deployment key from the application repo?

 In tha case, flux won't re-create the key as we're not constantly checking for deleted keys to avoid